Rayhatron/matthewgraybosch.com/_posts/manhood/2017-03-01-the-parable-of-the-blind-swordsman.md

 If it sounds like I've seen too many samurai movies, it's possible that I might have.
 The image of the blind swordsman in a crowded room was probably inspired by [*Zatoichi*](https://en.wikipedia.org/wiki/Zatoichi), a long-running and beloved series of novels and movies created by [Kan Shimozawa](https://en.wikipedia.org/wiki/Kan_Shimozawa).

-{% include image.html src="/assets/images/resized/zatoichi-blind-samurai.jpg" caption="a blind samurai" caption="A still from one of the old *Zatoichi* films" %}
+{% include image.html src="/assets/images/resized/zatoichi-blind-samurai.jpg" alt="a blind samurai" caption="A still from one of the old *Zatoichi* films" %}

 Zatoichi is a wandering masseur and gambler living in early 19th century Japan (Edo period) who carries a sword-cane because only samurai may legally possess proper katanas.
 He regularly draws his sword on behalf of the downtrodden, which makes him a heroic figure similar to pulp legend [Zorro](https://en.wikipedia.org/wiki/Zorro) and Marvel comics hero [Daredevil](https://en.wikipedia.org/wiki/Daredevil_(Marvel_Comics_character\)).